 Endoscopic sleeve gastroplasty is a newer, minimally invasive weight loss procedure that can help you lose weight even if you’re not a candidate for bariatric surgery.
-At Snow Bariatric Center in Trophy Club, Texas, experienced surgeon Robert Snow, DO, FACOS, FASMBS performs endoscopic sleeve gastroplasty to help promote permanent weight loss and reduce obesity-related health problems.
+At Snow Bariatric Center in Fort Worth and Hurst, Texas, experienced surgeon Robert Snow, DO, FACOS, FASMBS performs endoscopic sleeve gastroplasty to help promote permanent weight loss and reduce obesity-related health problems.
 The office is convenient to Dallas-Fort Worth, Hurst, and the surrounding areas.
 To learn more about endoscopic sleeve gastroplasty, call or use the online booking tool today.

 Endoscopic sleeve gastroplasty is a nonsurgical weight loss procedure that reduces the size of your stomach.
 After the procedure, your stomach is thin and shaped like a sleeve, so you feel full after eating smaller portions of food and can lose weight more easily.
 The procedure achieves a similar effect to gastric sleeve surgery without removing or even cutting, your stomach tissue.

 Though endoscopic sleeve gastroplasty is not a surgical procedure, you’re asleep while it happens.
 During the procedure, Dr. Snow inserts a flexible tube with a camera at the end called an endoscope into your stomach.
 The endoscope also has a suturing (stitching) device attached to it, which Dr. Snow uses to create precise sutures (stitches) that change the structure of your stomach.

 Dr. Snow may recommend endoscopic sleeve gastroplasty if you’d benefit from significant weight loss but aren’t a candidate for bariatric surgery.
 Keep in mind that you can’t receive the procedure if you’ve already undergone bariatric surgery.